wongdigital/rogerwong-site/_content/posts/introducing-designscene-app-for-ipad.md

 tags:
   - "App Development"
   - "Design"
+excerpt: "I'm really proud to announce that DesignScene for iPad has shipped today.
+From idea to release, it's been about a year in the making."
 ---

 I'm really proud to announce that [DesignScene for iPad](http://www.designsceneapp.com/ "DesignScene: An inspiration explorer for iPad") has shipped today.
 From idea to release, it's been about a year in the making.
 Here's a little trailer I made in case you missed it: